justzh/typescript/notes/Rethinking Types.md

 ## Types as Sets

-It's easy to think of a one-to-one correspondence between runtime types and their compile-time declarations.
+It's easy to think of a one-to-one correspondence between runtime types and their compile-time declrations.

 In TypeScript, every type is just a set.